 Ever wondered how to get protein as a vegan?
 I am sharing information about plant based protein, as well as the best plant protein sources for your diet!

-Whether it’s for your health, the health of the environment or just the health of your budget, there are many reasons why folks are shifting towards a plant-forward way of eating. <– Just to be straight up with you, I am NOT.
-But, I know MANY of you are, or are interested in trying this style of eating out!
+Whether it’s for your health, the health of the environment or just the health of your budget, there are many reasons why folks are shifting towards a plant-forward way of eating.
+Although I eat a well balanced diet including all food components, I know MANY of you are cutting out meat and other food groups or are interested in trying this style of eating out!

 However, the first question that comes to mind for many people considering the vegan diet is how to get protein as a vegan?

-There’s a delicious variety of plant-based proteins that you can find at almost any grocery store too!
+There’s a delicious variety of plant-based proteins that you can find at almost any grocery store!

 The most concentrated sources of plant proteins include legumes, nuts and seeds.
 But you can also find protein in whole grains and even vegetables and fruits!